KuskIV/ml_exam_notes/Talking_paper/Jeppe/_2 Support vector machine.md

 - The kernel trick
 - String kernels

+## NEW

+Hi i will be talking about support vector machines.
+Support vector machines are a class of machine learning algorithms that are used to classify data.
+They are mostly used in binary classification problems, like most other linear classifiers.
+Essential what a support vector does is try to find what is called the Maximum margin hyperplane.

+The Maximum margin hyperplane is a hyperplane that separates the data into two classes.
+The intuition behind this is that the larger margin the hyperplane can have between to two different classes the more accurate the model is.
+So essetialy when deciding the best line to make we simply need to maximize the distance to each class.

+But what if the data is not linearly separable?
+This is were feature transformations and kernel functions come in.
+Feature transformation essential adds another dimension to the dataset, making it a higher dimensional dataset.
+This is done using a function that is convenient for the use case to make the data linearly separable.
+When we make this transformation we call it mapping the data into the features space.

+When the data has been mapped and becomes linearly separable we can simply set the maximum margin hyperplane to the best line that separates the data.

+But actually calculating the convenient function to make the data linearly separable is a bit tricky and can be very computationally expensive, because the more features are involved the larger degree of polynomial function are required to separate the data the more expensive it becomes.
+This is where kernel functions and the kernel trick come in.
+The kernel functions that takes the feature in the original space and return the pairwise similarity of the features in the feature space and the original space.
+The kernel trick is essential that we can represent the data in the feature space, with the dot product so that we do not have to explicitly transforms all the data into the higher dimensional feature space.

+There exist many different kinds of kernel function that are suited for different use cases and different kinds of data.
+Some of these are even kernels that work on non-numerical data.
+One example of such a kernel is the string kernel.
+A string kernel could work by counting the frequently of the words used in the text.

+Now i will talk a bit about the self studies.
+For this self study we used the MNIST dataset, which consists 70000 28x28 images of handwritten digits from 0 to 7.
+To make the exercises simpler and faster we only use two classes, 9 and 3.
+For the first exercise we split the data up into training and test data.

+The we learn different support vector machines, where we vary the kernel function used.
+The kernel function are linear, polynomial, Gaussian function and sigmoid.
+From the experiment each of the kernel function perform similarly, but the best performing one is the polynomial kernel and rbf.
+The only differences between these two is the time, where rbf was marginally slower.

+We then plotted the misclassified instances.
+Next we plotted the confusion matrix for all the classes.
+Where we cans ee that it generally performs really well, but that some number have a tendency to look like each other.

+For the second exercise we manually made several different convocational kernels.
+I will now try to explain the idea behind the functions we made.
+The first one is simply a 3 by 3 matrix of ones.
+The second one is a 3 by 3 matrix of diagonal ones and zeros else where.
+The third one is a 3 by 3 matrix of diagonal ones and zeros else where except in the other direction.
+The fourth one is a 3 by 3 matrix of vertical line in the middle of the matrix.
+The fifth one is a 3 by 3 matrix of horizontal line in the middle of the matrix.
+The last two are simply random matrices.

+The idea for most these is that we want to extract some features about the matrix that represent number.

+The next part is just functions that use them to create the feature map.
+The results are a bit worse than before, but only sightly worse.

+## OLD

 For this self study we used the MNIST dataset, which consists 70000 28x28 images of handwritten digits from 0 to 9.

 In the exercise we utilized SVM (Support Vector Machine) to classify the digits.
 The object of a SVM is to find a separating hyperplane that separates the data into two classes.
 When separating data with a svm we want to find the line with the widest margin between the two classes.